Kill Switch (The X-Files): Reviews

 "Kill Switch" received largely positive reviews from critics.
 Francis Dass of New Straits Times was positive toward the episode, calling it "excellent".
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode four stars out of five.
 The two wrote that its themes were "fresh and new" and that the plot had "real heart to it".
 Shearman and Pearson wrote positively of Mulder's virtual experiencing, praising "kickboxing Scully" and calling her "supercool".
 Emily VanDerWerff of The A.V.
 Club gave the episode a B+ and wrote that, while "William Gibson's cyberpunk milieu wouldn't necessarily seem to be the best fit for The X-Files", the episode "weirdly benefits from the lack of staff oversight."
 She noted that it featured many elements to its plot, but was "a rare example of an X-Files episode that works, even though it tries to do too much."
 VanDerWerff praised the story and the fact that Scully was featured heavily in the episode.
 She cited the scene where a virtual Scully roundhouse kicks a group of nurses as one of the best shots in the episode, and called it a "hysterical moment".
 Brett Love of TV Squad stated that it is his favorite episode of The X-Files, considering it a "great story" and describing it as a "tough one to beat".
 Paula Vitaris of Cinefantastique gave the episode a positive review and awarded it three stars out of four.
 Vitaris praised the episode's directing and noted that the entry was "a great improvement over The X-Files's earlier A.I. episode, first season's 'Ghost in the Machine'".
 Vitaris cited "Mulder's virtual experience" as the "highlight of the episode".

 Awards

-"Kill Switch" earned an Emmy Award by the Academy of Television Arts & Sciences for Outstanding Picture Editing - Series.
+"Kill Switch" earned an Emmy Award from the Academy of Television Arts & Sciences for Outstanding Picture Editing - Series.